 Find a Reliable, Tibetan-Owned Agency

 Picking the right agent is the single most important thing you’ll do when planning your trip to Tibet.
 If you are traveling to the Tibet Autonomous Region (TAR) you have to use a Tibet travel agency, who will arrange your Tibet travel permit and virtually everything else.
 (This can include train tickets or flights from Chinese cities to Tibet.)
 By using a Tibetan-owned company, with Tibetan guides and drivers, you insure that a significant amount of your travel dollars support the local Tibetan economy.
 Picking a trustworthy and service-oriented agent can make a huge difference in whether your trip turns out like a dream or a disaster.

 If you need a referral for a dependable, Tibetan-owned agency, we can help.
 Fill out our Tibet travel inquiry form (there is no cost for the service) and we will forward your request to our favorite agents in Tibet, who will contact you and help you with your trip.
 (Don’t worry if you don’t have answers for the questions on the form – just fill out as much as you can.
 The agents are great about helping you figure out the rest.)

 Choose Where to Go

-Tibet is huge, and basically you need to decide if you want to see the Central Tibetan sites that you have most likely heard of – like Lhasa or Everest Base Camp – or if you want to visit the less-traveled Kham and Amdo regions of Eastern Tibet.
+Tibet is huge, and basically you need to decide if you want to see the Central Tibetan sites that you have most likely heard of – like Lhasa or Everest Base Camp – or if you want to visit the culturally preserved and less-traveled Kham and Amdo regions of Eastern Tibet.